 Everyone admits there are failures in the mental health care system, and many of Psychiatry’s critics want to eliminate all pills and forced treatments.
 However, plenty of people believe psychiatric pills help them.
 (Please see comments below by Jane Thompson whose medications bring relief to Bipolar Disorder.)
-Believing that all psychiatric medications are bad is as flawed as thinking that all mental illness develops because the parents are evil.
+To think all psychiatric medications are worthless is like thinking all mental illness develops because the parents are evil.
 Amateurs should never tell others not to take their psychiatric meds.

 Psychiatry Lags Behind Other Branches of Medicine

 Some branches of medicine, such as those that treat cancer and heart disease, have made great strides in the past century.
 Unfortunately, Psychiatry has not.
 Many doctors besides psychiatrists are known to prescribe too many pills.
 Books by Robert Whitaker, Joanna Moncrieff, MD and others call into question the overuse of psychiatric drugs.
 Whitaker’s Anatomy of an Epidemic, 2010, won the IRE award for investigative journalism.
 Whitaker is not totally anti-psychiatry as some people maintain.
 He has stated: … “It (Psychiatry) has a duty to develop selective-use protocols, which seek to minimize long-term use of antipsychotics (and other psychiatric medications).
 I also believe that our society should provide the resources to enable this rethinking of the drugs.”